mnsboev/Evidence-Examples/examples/trufflehog/README.md

 ### **Key Commands Used**

 * **Run Trufflehog Scan:**
+  This step runs the `trufflesecurity/trufflehog` container to scan the entire checked-out repository.
+The results are output in a `.jsonl` (JSON Lines) format.
+The `|| true` ensures the workflow continues even if secrets are found, allowing the findings to be reported as evidence.

 ```bash
 docker run --rm -it -v "$PWD:/pwd" trufflesecurity/trufflehog:latest filesystem /pwd --json
 ```

 * **Process Results:**
+  The raw `.jsonl` output from Trufflehog is processed in two steps:

+1. A Python script (`jsonl_to_json_converted.py`) converts the JSON Lines file into a standard, well-formed JSON array named `trufflehog.json`, which is required for the evidence predicate.
+2. If `ATTACH_OPTIONAL_CUSTOM_MARKDOWN_TO_EVIDENCE` is `true`, a second script (`process_trufflehog_results.py`) generates a human-readable Markdown summary.

 ```bash
 python process_trufflehog_results.py trufflehog-results.json
 ```

 * **Attach Evidence:**
+  This final step uses jf evd create to attach the processed trufflehog.json report to the Docker image.
+This creates a permanent, tamper-proof record of the secret scan for the associated build.

 ```bash
 jf evd create \